FW 3.6 and 3.7: Your Clothes Say It For You + Charming, Contented, and Gracious

 I also discuss what message you are sending when you wear animal prints.

-Each one of these outfits send a message: Elegant, comfy, refined, classy, homemaker, mother, casual elegance, classic comfort, modest and beautiful.
+Different outfits send a message: Elegant, comfy, refined, classy, homemaker, mother, casual elegance, classic comfort, modest and beautiful.
 Not a desperate looking woman among them.

 Pantsuits and other masculine attire also send their own message.